open-source-tabletop/openfire/core-rules.md

 Game modules provide information about a setting, unique rules for a game, and most importantly the army lists available for that module.
 This tells players what forces and miniatures they can choose and how they are represented in the game.

 Expansions represent a specific set of additional rules which may not be suitable for every game.
-This allows game modules to use a set of common components that players are already familiar without reinventing them each time.
+This allows game modules to use a set of common components that players are already familiar with without reinventing them each time.

 While some of this may sound confusing, in practice it's very simple, you have a set of rules for how to play and a set of rules for what you can play with.
 Some modules may even combine all the parts that they use into one single reference document.